NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 The test to compute linear regressions using standard deviations of other variables showed that no such relation can be found.
 It's equivelent to taking a second integration of the data and other dimentions would have to be used to find a correlation.
 We simply do not have the data for that complicated a model.

-The new structure of the classes is better but I can delete the extranious code for the computations.
-Next plan is to improve the report format as a pdf and look at integrating PD map models and graphics so I don;t need to import the data to excell for graphics.
+Software Design; The new structure of the classes is better but I can delete the now extranious code for the new standard deviation vs Growth computations.

+Next; improve the report format as a pdf and look at integrating PD map models and graphics so I don;t need to import the data to excell for graphics.

 -----
 The linear regressions  (LR) I calculated for CIAF (CIA Factbook) data have the following values,